lumirelle/lumirelle.me/pages/posts/manual/js-advanced-grammar-manual.md

 > func(1, 2)
 > ```
 >
-> But it's really really really dangerous, because the function body may contain malicious code, and it will be executed
+> But it's **really really really dangerous**, because the function body may
-> directly.
-So, never do this unless you really know what you are doing and you can trust the source of the function
+> contain malicious code, and it will be executed directly.
+So, never do this
+> unless you really know what you are doing and you can trust the source of the
-> body.
+> function body.

-#### `new Function` syntax with closure
+#### `new Function` Syntax With Closure

 Usually, a function remembers the lexical environment where it was created.
 But when a function is created with `new Function`, it always uses the global lexical environment as `[[Environment]]`.
 So it can’t access outer variables, only global ones.

 What if it could access outer variables?

 The problem is that before JavaScript is published to production, we may compressed the source code using a minifier, a special program that shrinks code by removing extra comments, spaces and what’s important: renames local variables into shorter ones.
 So if `new Function` had access to outer variables, it would be unable to find them after minification:

 For instance, we have a source code like this: